What is Search Engine Marketing?

 1.Direct Response Marketing

-Search engine marketing, like the more traditional sales channels such as mail order or informercials, prods the audience to take an immediate action.
+Search engine marketing, like the more traditional sales channels such as mail order or informercials, prods the audience to take immediate action.

-It does not matter what the objective of the search engine marketing campaign is: be it lead generation or traffic generation- whatever it is, it clearly requires people to perform an action.
+It does not matter what the objective of the search engine marketing campaign is: be it a lead generation or traffic generation- whatever it is, it clearly requires people to perform an action.

 Search engine marketing gives you and your business the opportunity to directly target people based on what they search online and, thus, place your name and brand right in front of them, in the process increasing your site’s exposure, generating awareness, and drawing web traffic to your site.
 Since this is qualified traffic, it is most likely to convert.